ghrgriner/german-idiom-freq/README.md

 Consider the following group of idioms: {'einen Korb geben', 'jemandem einen Korb geben', 'einen Korb bekommen', 'einen Korb kriegen'}.
-The first two have `main_form` set to 'einen Korb bekommen' and the last two have `main form` set to 'jemandem einen Korb geben'.
+The first two have `main_form` set to 'jemandem einen Korb geben' and the last two have `main form` set to 'einen Korb bekommen'.
 All four have `related_headword` set to 'jemandem einen Korb geben', as the variants with 'geben' have higher frequency than those with 'bekommen' or 'kriegen'.